 On February 20, under Social Justice Book Club Discussion (Social Justice Thought-Provoking Books), Claudia wrote:

-I’d love to engage in discussion with other readers on the topic, whether from one of these five or similar books you have read/can recommend.
+I’d love to engage in discussions with other readers on the topic, whether from one of these five or similar books you have read/can recommend.
 Thanks.

 1. The Handmaid’s Tale by Margaret Atwood

 The Handmaid’s Tale tells the story of Offred, a servant living in what was once the United States.
 A new theocratic regime called the Republic of Gilead has come to power and changed life as she knew it.

 Offred had her own name and a loving family—a husband and daughter—both of whom were taken from her.
 Now, she lives in a world where women are forced to be “handmaids”, or sex-slave-child-bearers, for America’s white and wealthy males due to widespread infertility across the country.
 There is no such thing as abortion and men have all the power.
 Handmaids are not permitted to resist their commanders nor the government in any way.